Djojot2k17/DragonPortfolio/README.md

  Here you'll find the files I used to get the site up and running.

  For hosting, I used [Netlify](https://www.netlify.com/).
-Really awesome service.
+A really awesome hosting solution.